 Because dentistry is a “hands-on” type of medicine, it often seems counter intuitive that most of the customer service interactions that you have with your patients (and prospective) patients is via the telephone and perhaps email.

-In order to build and maintain a vibrant clientele for your practice, it’s essential that staff who are responsible for interacting with patients via telephone and email are properly trained.
+In order to build and maintain a clientele for your practice, it’s essential that staff who are responsible for interacting with patients via telephone and email are properly trained.
 This is dental practice management 101.

 Elements of excellent customer service include: overcoming objections, patience, a thorough understanding of the dental services offered (and crucially what procedures can be combined for a single appointment) and how your billing and payment systems work.
 Staff should also understand how and when to book a true emergency versus a “take a look and see what’s going on” appointment so that they don’t overlap or interfere with scheduled procedures.

-Looking for ways to properly train your staff, and to run the best practice possible?
+Are you looking for ways to properly train your staff, and to run the best practice possible?
 Let Scheduling Institute help with dental practice management and dental office team building.

 Reduce Time Spent in the Waiting Room